Bangkok is one of my favorite cities in the world. It combines luxury with a local experience.

 Read more about our experience in the post “Cooking class in Bangkok – Colorful Culinary experience at a flower market”-

-Sadly, The Market Experience had to permanently closed down as a result of COVID-19, but their parent company “Expique” still offers the food tours in Bangkok
+Sadly, The Market Experience had to permanently closed down as a result of COVID-19, but their parent company “Expique” still offers the food tours in Bangkok Trying street food

 One of my favorite things to do in Bangkok was wandering the streets and trying a different street food stall each time.
 I know many people are fearful when it comes to street food and are worried about disease, but it’s quite the opposite – The raw ingredients are generally fresh every new day.

 We didn’t experience any issues with our food, and we ate outside on a daily basis.
-I would, however, recommend avoiding ground meats and sea food – as those do happen not to be fresh enough in some places, which can be quite bad for you.
+I would, however, recommend avoiding ground meats and seafood – as those do happen not to be fresh enough in some places, which can be quite bad for you.

 My favorite street food was in China town, especially the different soups.
 The main street, Charoen Krung (Map to the street) has many street food stalls, as does Itsara Nuphap street with houses a food market as well as many stalls, one of which is an excellent papaya salad stall, Som Tam (Map to the street).
 Also, the boutique hotel Casa Nithra, which lies a 10-minute walk away from Khaosan, is on a street with many good food stalls as well.
 It’s called Chakrabongse road (Map to the street).